Tom and Keri Expert Teacher's Lesson Notes

 Invite the pupils to sit where they can see the screen easily.

-Create an atmosphere of excitement and focus around the story with a phrase that you will repeat in every new story session, so that it becomes a chant and establishes a routine.
+Create an atmosphere of excitement and focus around the story with a chant that establishes a routine.

 Tom and Keri storybook.

 Start by showing the first image and allow the pupils a couple of seconds to scan the image and understand the scene from the picture before you start to read.

 Refer to the notes and tips in unit 1 for full details.
 Here, the key points are applied to this unit’s story.